wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 > ... we are terminating trading, deposits, and withdrawal functionality for U.S. individual customers by no later than November 9, 2017[^bye-bye-us].

-What does this mean for `ShrekIsLove`?
-Besides moving his funds off the platform and trading elsewhere, he was forced to sell his RRT for cents on the dollar.
+`ShrekIsLove` had to move his funds off the platform and trade elsewhere.
+Because Bitfinex is the only market for RRTs[^only-market] he was forced to sell his for cents on the dollar long before the recovery of stolen funds.

 > U.S. individuals holding Recovery Right Tokens (RRTs), if any, which relate to the exchange of now-defunct BFX tokens to equity in iFinex Inc., may, starting on October 27, 2017, sell all of their RRTs on the exchange, if they so elect.
 This is an exception to the general terms of use for RRTs.
 U.S. individuals are not permitted to buy RRTs during this time period[^bye-bye-us].